Welcome to the Midleton Hillwalking Club Website

 News and Announcements

-- The list of Sunday walks to December 2020 is now available.
-Please note that some B walks are to be confirmed (TBC) depending on leader availability.
-The meeting point for Sunday walks is the car park outside Maxi Zoo in the Retail Park/Market Green in Midleton.
+- The list of Sunday walks up to 4th September 2022 was last updated on 11-5-2022.
+Please note that some walks are to be confirmed (TBC) depending on leader availability.

-- The new 2019/2020 club membership form can be downloaded here or from the downloads page.
+- The club membership form can be downloaded here or from the downloads page.

 - Please can walkers arrive at each meeting point 10 minutes prior to the advertised times to allow sign in with the walk leader and a prompt start.